Lifetime Learning Institute

 The Bard College LLI Curriculum Committee meets on the second Tuesday of every month.
 Meetings are held in Bertelsmann Campus Center Room 214 at 10:00 a.m.
 All members are welcome and encouraged to attend.

 If you have a suggestion for a course, or would like to teach a course, please write to email@example.com or call (845) 758-7314.

 - The Bard College Conservatory of Music - In 2012 LLI pledged $25,000 to the Bard Conservatory to be paid out over a five-year period.
 This donation was matched by an Andrew W. Mellon Foundation grant.

 - Dean Stuart Stritzler-Levine Seniors- to-Seniors Scholarship - Selected graduating students receive grants to help them complete their senior projects.
 They are competitively chosen by a committee from the college and may use the grant in any way they deem necessary.
 Prior to graduation the recipients make a presentation at a High Tea hosted by the members of LLI.

-- The Bard High School/Early College Summer Intern Incentive- Bard's high school in NYC offers selected students the opportunity to graduate high school with two years of college credit.
-In the summer before their final year many of the students participate in unpaid internships.
+- The Bard Early College in New York Summer Intern Incentive- Bard's Early College in New York offers selected students the opportunity to graduate with two years of college credit.
+In the summer before their final year, many of the students participate in unpaid internships.
 LLI provides a small stipend to four students to pay their expenses during this time.